Kaiser Permanente - Washington Permanente Medical Group

 Partner with medical leaders to monitor internal and external financial indicators, budgets and trends, and develop processes to ensure reduction of costs, maximal internalization of high quality care, and market-leading access across the care continuum.

-Act as stewards for monitoring and tracking adherence to staffing models, budgets or other financial and performance measures, which could include performing make/buy analysis, and development of new clinical programs as required by service line and market.
+Responsible for monitoring and tracking adherence to staffing models, budgets or other financial and access measures, which could include performing make/buy analysis, and development of new clinical programs as required by service line and market.

-Help develop, deploy and adhere to staffing models related to market-based benchmarks to allow for appropriate investment in primary care, specialty services, acute care and ancillary related to projected growth along with market-leading access.
+Help develop, deploy and adhere to staffing models related to market-based benchmarks to allow for appropriate investment in specialty services related to projected growth along with market-leading access.

 Participate in related business or service delivery planning processes, including "make/buy" decisions and repatriation.